 Insurance was mandatory for factory workers and specified establishments employing at least 10 persons.
 Covered Establishments are required to provide benefits envisaged under the Employees State Insurance Act, 1948 (ESI Act) to all employees who draw 'wages' up to INR 21,000 per month.

 In such a scenario, the input tax credit can be availed as the Government has made mandatory insurance for workers.
-But in the case of offices, establishment, etc there is no such obligatory in any law by the employer to take insurance of its employees.
-Therefore, in such cases, offices, establishments, etc were not able to avail input tax credit on the premium paid on health insurance for its employees.
+But in the case of offices, establishments, etc there is no such obligation in any law by the employer to take insurance for its employees.
+Therefore, in such cases, offices, establishments, etc were not able to avail of input tax credits on the premium paid on health insurance for its employees.